 We refer to these events as dissolution events.
-Following the occurrence of a dissolution event with respect to the company, each share will be mandatorily exchanged for a non-management interest of the company and the company will then be liquidated in accordance with the terms of the LLC agreement.
-Upon liquidation and winding up of the company, the then holders of interests will be entitled to share in the assets of the company legally available for distribution following payment to creditors in accordance with the positive balance in such holders' tax-based capital accounts required by the LLC agreement, after giving effect to all contributions, distributions and allocations for all periods.
+Following the occurrence of a dissolution event with respect to the trust, each share will be mandatorily exchanged for a trust interest of the company.
+Upon dissolution of the company in accordance with the terms of the LLC agreement, the then holders of interests will be entitled to share in the assets of the company legally available for distribution following payment to creditors in accordance with the positive balance in such holders' tax-based capital accounts required by the LLC agreement, after giving effect to all contributions, distributions and allocations for all periods.